-Council Regulation (EU) No. 833/2014 stipulates a requirement for natural persons and entities to "undertake their best efforts to ensure that any legal person, entity or body established outside the Union that they own or control does not participate in activities that undermine the restrictive measures" provided for in Council Regulation (EU) No. 833/2014.
+Council Regulations (EU) No. 833/2014, 269/2014, 692/2014 and 2022/263 stipulate a requirement for natural persons and entities to "undertake their best efforts to ensure that any legal person, entity or body established outside the Union that they own or control does not participate in activities that undermine the restrictive measures" provided for in those Regulations.

 The recitals of Council Regulation (EU) No. 2024/1745 state that "if Union operators are able to and effectively assert a decisive influence over the conduct of a legal person, entity or body established outside the Union, they may incur responsibility for actions of that legal person, entity or body that undermine the restrictive measures and should use their influence to prevent those actions from occurring".
-In addition, according to the recitals of Council Regulation (EU) No. 2024/1745, activities that undermine the restrictive measures shall be "those resulting in an effect that those restrictive measures seek to prevent, for example, that a recipient in Russia obtains goods, technology, financing or services of a type that is subject to prohibitions" under

-Council Regulation (EU) No. 833/2014.
+In addition, according to the recitals of Council Regulation (EU) No. 2024/1745, activities that undermine the restrictive measures shall be "those resulting in an effect that those restrictive measures seek to prevent, for example, that a recipient in Russia obtains goods, technology, financing or services of a type that is subject to prohibitions" under Council Regulation (EU) No. 833/2014.
 The recitals state that "best efforts" should be "understood as comprising all actions that are suitable and necessary to achieve the result of preventing the undermining of the restrictive measures" and that they "can include, for example, the implementation of appropriate policies, controls and procedures to mitigate and manage risk effectively", but "comprising only actions that are feasible for the Union operator in view of its nature, its size and the relevant factual circumstances, in particular the degree of effective control over the legal person, entity or body established outside the Union".
+The recitals of Council Regulations (EU) No. 2025/390, 2025/398 and 2025/401 include similar statements with respect to the best efforts obligation in Council Regulations (EU) No. 269/2014, 692/2014 and 2022/263.